moneytolia/otp-mtolia/README.md

 ## 🧐 About <a name = "about"></a>

-With this library, you can get a ready input where you can get your one-time passwords from the user and style it.
-The user can fill in the input with a single button on the clipboard on mobile devices.
+With this library, you can get a ready input where you can get your one-time passwords from the user and style it.  <br><br>
+The user can fill in the input with a single button on the clipboard on ios devices.

 <br>